Season: 2 (The Sonny & Cher Show)

 Sonny insists his ticket says he gets to spend all his time with the stewardess.
 Cher says that offer expired on Sunday.
 Sonny says it’s only Saturday.
 But Cher says they just crossed over the international dateline.

-Jack claims his ticket says he gets a special treat.
+Albertson claims his ticket says he gets a special treat.
 Cher gives him a kiss.
-Sonny asks what he gets: a handshake.
+Sonny asks what he gets: a hearty handshake.
 Steve asks too and Ted Zeigler (another steward?) playing it as a gay man says, “Hi Sailor.
 Coffee, tea or a flick of my BIC” from the commercials.
 Racy!

 Thanks to Jay for the official run-down on this episode, especially since it has never re-aired and he was cobbling it together from audio.